 How Directionality Works

-Localizing sounds or identifying the direction they come from, is primarily made possible by having two ears, separated by our head.
+Localizing sounds, or identifying the direction they come from, is primarily made possible by having two ears.
 Just like having two eyes improves depth perception, input from two ears improves our ability to comprehend speech in noise.
 A person with normal hearing in both ears has a better chance of understanding speech-in-noise than a person with perfect hearing but only one ear.

-One ear, or one microphone, is only capable of providing directional information by using a reflector of some sort.
+One ear, or one microphone, is only capable of providing directional information by using a reflectort.
 A sound from the front is about 3 dB louder to humans than a sound from behind due to the shape of our ears.
 Turning your back on a sound reduces its volume and increases the volume of sounds in front of you.
-Turning toward a sound improves the signal-to-noise-ratio (SNR), which in turn improves our ability to understand speech in noise.
+Turning toward a sound improves the signal-to-noise-ratio (SNR), improves our ability to understand speech in noise.

 Digital hearing aid microphones work the same way by pointing microphone inputs to front and back.
 Around the turn of the century dual-microphone hearing aids went mainstream.
 Front and rear microphones and a Digital Sound Processors (DSP) gave hearing aids the ability to separate sounds in front of the wearer from sounds behind.
 The hearing aid’s brain, DSP, chooses which one to amplify, and which one to ignore.